Athenry Arts and Heritage Centre

 Self Guided Walking Tours

-The self guided tours comprise of a brochure with illustrated map, an audio narrative which is available for to download
+The self guided tours comprises of a brochure with illustrated map and the audio narrative by Dr Peter Harbison.
+Both are available to download.

 What to see